altrsoftware/altr-alation-tag-policy/README.md

 	// ALATION
 	ALATION_API_ACCESS_TOKEN = "Your Alation API Access Token" ALATION_DOMAIN = "Your Alation domain (example-prod.alationcatalog.com)"
-	ALATION_EMAIL = "The email used to sign in and create the Access Token"
+	ALATION_EMAIL = "The email used to sign in and create the API Access Token"

 	// SNOWFLAKE
 	SF_ACCOUNT = "Snowflake account identifier (exampleorg.us-east-1)"
-	SF_DB_USERNAME = "Your ALTR service user username (PC_ALTR_USER or ALTR_SERVICE_USER)"
+	SF_DB_USERNAME = "Your Snowflake username that has admin rights AND must have ALTR service role granted (PC_ALTR_ROLE or ALTR_SERVICE_ROLE)"
-	SF_DB_PASSWORD = "Your ALTR service user password"
+	SF_DB_PASSWORD = "Your Snowflake password"

 	SF_HOSTNAME = "The hostname of your Snowflake instance (example.us-west-3.snowflakecomputing.com)"
-	SF_WAREHOUSE = ""
-	SF_ROLE = "The role your ALTR service user falls under (PC_ALTR_ROLE or ALTR_SERVICE_ROLE)"
+	SF_WAREHOUSE = "Default warehouse your ALTR service role uses" SF_ROLE = "If you connected to ALTR through Snowflake Partner Connect (PC_ALTR_ROLE) | If you created a ALTR service user (ALTR_SERVICE_ROLE)"

-	//ALTR CALL SPECIFICS
+	//ALTR
 	ALTR_DOMAIN = "Your ALTR domain (altrnet.live.altr.com)"
-	ALTR_KEY_NAME = "Your ALTR Managment API key name" ALTR_KEY_PASSWORD = "The password to your key"
+	ALTR_KEY_NAME = "Your ALTR Management API key name" ALTR_KEY_PASSWORD = "Your ALTR Management API key password"

+**2. Grant Role to Snowflake User**

+	GRANT ROLE <PC_ALTR_ROLE | ALTR_SERVICE_ROLE> TO USER <SF_DB_USERNAME>;

+* The Snowflake user (SF_DB_USERNAME) you put in .env variables file must have the role of PC_ALTR_ROLE or ALTR_SERVICE_ROLE granted to it depending if you connected to ALTR using Snowflake Partner Connect or created your own ALTR Service User.

-**2. You must add a custom field to your Alation environment for this application to work successfully**
+**3. You must add a custom field to your Alation environment for this application to work successfully**

+	$ node createCustomField.js --domain=<Alation Domain> --account=<Alation Login Email> --password=<Alation Login Password>

-01. Click the settings gear in the top right of Alation
+01. Click the *Settings* icon at the top right of your Alation environment

-02. Under the *Catalog Admin* section, click *Customize Catalog*
+02. In the *Catalog Admin* section, click *Customize Catalog*
-03. Under the *Custom Fields* tab, add a *Multi-Select Pickers*
-    - *Name (plural)*: Policy Tags
-    - *Name (singular)*: Policy Tag
-    - *Tooltip Text*: Policy Tags set in Alation

-04. Click *+ Add Option* and add a list of tags you would like to tag columns as (examples below)
-    - PCI
-    - PII
-    - PHI
-05. Save the custom field by clicking the green check mark
-06. Click *Custom Templates* (next to the *Custom Fields* tab)
+03. Click the *Custom Templates* tab

-07. Under the *Data Object Templates* section, click *Column*
+04. Under the *Data Object Templates* section, click *Column*

-08. Click *Insert...* -> *Grouping of Custom Fields* -> label the grouping as 'ALTR'
-09. Under the *ALTR* grouping add the 'Policy Tags' custom field
-10. Save the template
+05. On the right side of the template, click *Insert* -> *Custom Field* -> *ALTR Policy Tags*

+06. At the top of the template, click *Save*

+> Note: You can add more / any tags by going to *Customize Catalog* and editing options in *ALTR Policy Tags* custom field

 ## How To Use